Last update: September 9, 2021

 Scenic – First sailing was on the Douro, Portugal, on July 30, 2021.

-Seabourn – Seabourn Ovation sailed from Athens from July 3, 2021, and Seabourn Odyssey will be based in Barbados from July 18.
-Other restart dates – November 7: Quest (Antarctica); January 11, 2022: Sojourn (world cruise from LA); April 17, 2022: Encore (Greece).
-Expedition ship Seabourn Venture will join the fleet with its maiden voyage from Greenwich, London, on December 11, 2021.
+Seabourn – Seabourn Ovation sailed from Athens from July 3, 2021, and Seabourn Odyssey was based in Barbados from July 18.
+Expedition ship Seabourn Venture will join the fleet with its maiden voyage from Greenwich, London, on April 10, 2022.
+Seabourn Sojourn’s 2022 world cruise has been cancelled.
+Instead, the ship will restart in the Med on June 6, 2022.
+Other restart dates – April 17, 2022: Encore (Greece); May 10, Quest (Venice).

 Sea Cloud – August 6, 2021 (Sea Cloud); August 30 (Sea Cloud II); September 14 (Sea Cloud Spirit maiden voyage).